drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

 .. _Souporcell: https://github.com/wheaton5/souporcell

 Souporcell_ is a genotype-free demultiplexing software that does not require you to have SNP genotypes the donors in your multiplexed capture.
-However, it can natively integrate SNP genotypes into it's demultiplexing if you have them available for **all** the donors in your pool.
+However, it can natively integrate SNP genotypes into the demultiplexing if you have them available for **all** the donors in your pool.
-If you don't have the reference SNP genotypes for all the donors in your multiplexed pool, we have provided some scripts that will help identify clusters from given donors after running Souporcell_ without the SNP genotuypes.
+If you don't have the reference SNP genotypes for all the donors in your multiplexed pool, we have provided some scripts that will help identify clusters from given donors after running Souporcell_ without the SNP genotypes.
-Depdening on your downstream analyses, if you have reference SNP genotypes for donors in your pool, you could also use :ref:`Demuxlet <Demuxlet-docs>`, or :ref:`Vireo<Vireo-docs>`.
+Depending on your downstream analyses, if you have reference SNP genotypes for donors in your pool, you could also use :ref:`Demuxlet <Demuxlet-docs>`, or :ref:`Vireo<Vireo-docs>`.

 One advantage that we have found immensely helpful about Souporcell_ is that it provides an ambient RNA estimate for the pool.
 This can be helpful to identify samples that may have high ambient RNA estimates early in the analysis pipeline so that it can be accounted for throughout downstream analyses.